nobuaki-mzmt/cop_homo_tandem_cf-vs-cg/draft/draft_CoptoHomoTandem.md

 SSB provides adaptive value by making the best of a bad job with the shortage of heterosexual partners \[5,6\].
-In either case, the occurrence of SSB is dependent on the mode of mating strategy in heterosexual contexts and is strongly affected by the accuracy and carefulness of sex identification of the mating partner \[7\].
-Sexual communication, which is mediated via sex-specific attracting signals (e.g., sex pheromones), underlies such sexual identification of the other sex.
-Therefore, even if the SSB does not have adaptive value, the evolutionary patterns of sexual signals could shape the diversity of SSB across species, as a by-product.
+In either case, the occurrence of SSB is dependent on the mode of mating strategy in heterosexual contexts and strongly affected by the accuracy and carefulness of sex identification of the mating partner \[7\].
+Sexual communication, mediated via sex-specific attracting signals (e.g., sex pheromones), underlies such sexual identification of the other sex.
+Therefore, even if the SSB does not have adaptive value, the evolutionary patterns of sexual signals could shape the diversity of SSB across species as a by-product.
 However, the role of sex-specific signals in SSB has remained unexplored.

-As signal senders and receivers play different roles in mate pairing, the effect of sexual signals on SSB should differ between sender-sender pairs and receiver-receiver pairs.
+As signal senders and receivers play different roles in mate pairing, the effect of sexual signals on SSB should differ between sender-sender and receiver-receiver pairs.
 For example, the strength of sexual signals has the opposite effect on the sender-sender SSB and receiver-receiver SSB.
-In the species with weak sex-specific signals, more frequent SSB between receivers is expected compared with the species with strong signals \[8\].
+In the species with weak sex-specific signals, more frequent SSB between receivers is expected compared with those with strong signals
+\[8\].
 With small sexual differences, receivers can locate other receivers as well as senders, which may also provoke mistaken identity of the sex of the partner.
 On the other hand, more SSB between signal senders could be possible in the species with strong signals.
 It is rarer to observe SSB between senders as they are usually passive sex during mating \[9\].
-But with strong signals, it is easier for even senders to find other senders than other receivers.
+Nevertheless, with strong signals, it is easier for even senders to find other senders than other receivers.
 Thus, the strength of sexual signals is expected to modify the relative occurrence of receiver-receiver and sender-sender SSB across species.

 Mate pairing in termites provides an ideal model system to study the evolution of SSB.
 Termites form life-long monogamous pairs to establish